 How to Use CBG

-CBG is rare to come by but the good news is that it is present in small amounts in broad-spectrum and full spectrum CBD Oils.
+CBG is rare to come by but the good news is that it is present in broad-spectrum and full spectrum CBD Oils.
 And, thanks to advances in extraction processes, CBG can be isolated from young hemp plants.
 This allows manufacturers to formulate products with higher amounts of CBG.

 Disclaimer: this info and products are not intended to be a substitute for professional medical advice, diagnosis or treatment of any ailment.
 Consult your doctor before starting a new supplement.